TechHR

 The real cost of remote work

-One of the biggest concerns for employers is how to keep their staff highly productive if they were to keep working from home.
-By having them work in the office, business leaders would be able to monitor their employees’ quality of work.
+One of the biggest concerns for employers is how to keep their staff highly productive if they keep working from home.
+By having them work in the office, business leaders could monitor their employees’ quality of work.
 It would also discourage workers from taking too many breaks.

 The OSlash study suggests that there may be a basis for this concern.
 Remote workers were found to engage in non-work-related activities when they were supposed to be working.
 These included streaming music, watching TV, cleaning, and exercising.